Master Gardeners

 In-person workshop January 24, 2024

 The Radon program continues to hold a strong presence in the Carson/Storey county with 5,560 short term testing kits being distributed amongst both counties.
 3,656 kits were used and submitted for lab testing.
 66% of the tests given out were used by local homes.
-The Radon program continues to travel the state and teaching about the potential dangers of the element.
+The Radon program continues to travel the state and teach about the potential dangers of the element.